Hello and welcome to SaganMorrow.com!

 Currently, I live in downtown Winnipeg, Canada in an open-concept condo with my common-law husband, Mr. Science.
 He's a little camera shy and likes his privacy, so I don't share too many details about him here on the blog!
 We are polyamorous, which is why that's the main theme of my romance novels.

 Some of my favourite things include dancing (I'm a hobbyist burlesque dancer), reading all kinds of books, exploring big cities, and enjoying robust dry red wines and freshly-brewed Americanos.
-I adore Parks & Recreation and Buffy the Vampire Slayer, and I am childfree and sex-positive.
+I adore Parks & Recreation, Master of None, and Buffy the Vampire Slayer, and I am childfree and sex-positive.
 My pronouns are she/her.

 Let’s be friends: